Senetas/crypto-cli/README.md

 A command line utility to push and pull encrypted docker images.
 This is in the pre-alpha proof of concept stage and is not indented for any use other than to prove that Docker Hub may be used to distribute encrypted docker images.
 Currently, it only runs on Linux with Linux images.
 See also the privacy section below.

 ## Warning
 This application is not suitable for use in a production environment.
-There are no guarantees for the security of these implementations.
+There are no guarantees as to the security of these implementations.
 Use at your own risk.

+## License
+Apache 2.0

 ## Prerequisites
 Ensure that `docker` and `go` are installed and that `$GOPATH` has been set and that `$GOPATH/bin` is in the `$PATH`.